JakesAjao/GitHubIntegrationPortal/README.md

 ## Terminal Commands

-1. Download and Install Win64OpenSSL-1_1_1k from [My Official Page](https://github.com/JakesAjao/GitHubIntegrationPortal).
-2.Download curl.exe and drop in your Drive C:/Program File/NewFolder from [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
-3. Download curl-ca-bundle.crt.pem and drop in Drive C:/Program File/NewFolder from [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
-4. Kindly set the Environment Variable for the two files in your machine e.g. C:/Program File/NewFolder
-5. Download Win64OpenSSL-1_1_1k.exe and install.
-The exec file is here [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
-6. gitInsight war file is here [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
+1. gitInsight war file is here [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
-7. For test, I deployed it in Wildfly JBOSS 11.0.
+2. For test, I deployed it in Wildfly JBOSS 11.0.
 Kindly deploy the war file in Wildfly or any convenient server preferrable.
-I never tested it in Apache Tomcat or Glassfish
+Note:I never tested it in Apache Tomcat or Glassfish
+3. On successful deployment, kindly login to the portal using your username, not email.
+Demo Username Example: technoweenie

 Social Media: